percona/portal-doc/docs/advisors/checks/mongo-check-the-replica-set-topology.md

 ## Resolution
-It is recommended a Replica Set cluster has at least 3 data bearing members.
+The recommended configuration for a replica set is minimum 3 data bearing members.

-This kind topology assures High Availability and resilience in the case of the network partitioning (“split brain” condition).
+This kind of topology ensures high availability and resilience in the case of  network partitioning (the “split brain” condition).

 ## Need more support from Percona?
 Subscribe to Percona Platform to get database support with guaranteed SLAs or proactive database management services from the Percona team.